Skiing in the Italian Alps

 The skiing region of Alta Badia is located in south-east South Tyrol, between 1,300 and 2,778 metres (4,265 and 9114ft) above sea level, centrally in the Dolomiti Superski skiing region.
 This location is perfect for exploring the Dolomites on skis and snowboard.
 From the end of November to mid-April, you will find perfect skiing conditions in Alta Badia.

-With its 53 modern lifts, 130 km (80 mi) of perfectly groomed ski slopes and the connection to more than 500 km (300 mi) of ski slopes in South Tyrol, Trentino and Venetia, Alta Badia has been a popular destination for ski and snowboard enthusiasts for 50 years.
+With 53 modern lifts, 130 km (80 mi) of perfectly groomed ski slopes and the connection to more than 500 km (300 mi) of ski slopes in South Tyrol, Trentino and Venetia, Alta Badia is among the most popular destinations for skiing fans and snowboard enthusiasts.

-Starting in Alta Badia, you can ski new runs every day - among which are some of the most beautiful downhill runs in the Dolomites such as the slopes on the Sellaronda, at Plan de Corones or on the Marmolada glacier.
+Starting from Alta Badia, you can ski new runs every day - among which are some of the most beautiful downhill runs in the Dolomites such as the slopes on the Sellaronda on the Marmolada glacier and, thanks to a comfortable ski bus service, at Plan de Corones.

 The Dolomite region is known for being a family-friendly skiing region in South Tyrol - many children and beginners have learned how to ski or snowboard in Alta Badia.